nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 This operation is exposed in the `Model` interface as `Model#deletePerson()`.

-Given below is an example usage scenario of how the delete by tag mechanism behaves at each step.
+Given below is an example usage scenario and how the delete by tag mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
 The `AddressBook` will be initialized with the list of `persons` consisting of all contacts (image adapted from Delete-by-name section).